nicklockwood/FXParser/README.md

     + (instancetype)failureWithChildren:(NSArray *)children expected:(NSString *)description remaining:(NSRange)remaining;

 This method is used to generate an FXParserResult that represents a failed parsing operation.
 Any successful sub-parsing results (e.g. if the parser found 4 strings but was expecting 5) should be passed as the children parameter.
 For results that do not have any children, pass nil.
-The expected string is a description of the value that was expected.
-In most cases this is just the `[parser description]` value.
+The expected string is a description of the next value that was expected at the point when parsing failed.
+In most cases this is just the `[parser description]` value, but it might be the description of a child parser in the case of partial success.
 The remaining value will be the range of the unconsumed part of the string, which should match the input range in most cases if the children value is nil, or should match the last child's `remaining` property if not.

 Extending FXParser